scripts/ensure-tmp-symlink

 #

-tmpfs would be worse than refusing and asking a human to investigate.
+volatile RAM would be worse than a loud refusal that asks a human to look.

 #